 DHS Community-Based Vaccination Clinics

 All DHS community-based vaccination clinics require a parent or guardian to be at the vaccination appointment with a person that is under 18.
 Walk-ins are welcomed at these clinics.
-If you prefer to schedule an appointment, you can go through the vaccine registry or call toll-free at 844-684-1064.
+If you prefer to schedule an appointment, you can visit vaccinate.wi.gov or call toll-free at 844-684-1064.
 After registration, individuals will be able to schedule their appointment.
-Each site is open Tuesday-Saturday 11 a.m.-7 p.m.

 More information about DHS community-based vaccination clinics: